dinfio/dinfio/BUILDING.md

 ```
 <br>

-Once it is compiled, go to your build path (for example: `cd build/linux`), and run Dinfio executable:
+Once it is compiled, go to your build path (`cd build`), and run Dinfio executable:

 ```
 $ ./dinfio -v